A bake-off between two dads turned into a movement that delivered thousands of cookies to essential workers - KION546

 And so the bake-off began.
 The pair, ready to bake dozens upon dozens of cookies, decided to donate the treats to frontline workers, including nurses, firefighters and local grocery store employees.

-Rachael Kyle, one of Uhrich’s former student athletes during his time as a girl’s basketball coach, decided joined the competition, judged by Huntingdon Borough Mayor David Wessels.
+Rachael Kyle, one of Uhrich’s former student athletes during his time as a girls’ basketball coach, decided to join the competition, judged by Huntingdon Borough Mayor David Wessels.
 Armed with her grandmother’s chocolate chip cookie recipe, Kyle ended up winning — but her efforts didn’t stop there.

 Kyle, along with McKenzie and Uhrich, delivered their cookies to essential workers before launching the Cookies for Caregivers Facebook group and inviting others in the community to get involved.
 Within a week, the team welcomed 50 volunteers.